Advanced level vector

 Explore MoreScalar: The quantities which are represented by magnitude and have no directions and follow the ordinary algebra are called scalar quantity.
 Example: mass, volume, speed, density etc. Vector: The quantities which are represented by magnitude and directions and follow a special type of algebra (vector algebra) are called vector quantity.
 Example: velocity, acceleration, force etc. […]

-Explore MoreVector product or cross product: The vector product of two vectors and is defined as the product of the magnitudes of and and the sine of the angle between them.
-If and creates angle θ then = AB.
-Where is the unit vector perpendicular to the plane of and .
-Properties of cross product: (i) […]
+Explore MoreVector cross product is used to calculate area of triangle, rectangle or parallelogram.
+We can calculate moment of force or torque using cross product of vector.
+Vector product or cross product: The vector product of two vectors and is defined as the product of the magnitudes of and and the sine of the angle between […]

-Explore MoreScalar product or dot product: The scalar product of two vectors and is defined as the product of the magnitudes of and and the cosine of the angle between them.
+Explore MoreVector dot product or scalar product: The dot or scalar product of two vectors and is defined as the product of the magnitudes of and and the cosine of the angle between them.
 If A and B creates angle θ then, . = AB .
-Properties of dot product: (i) . = BA = AB = . [dot […]
+Properties of dot product: (i) . = BA = AB […]

 Explore MoreResolution of a vector into its components is the process to determining a set of vectors, whose resultant is the given vector.
 Each vector in that set is called a component of the given vector.
-Prove: Let us consider (= ) is resolute along the line OA and OB creates angles and with OC respectively. […]
+Prove: Let us consider, (= ) is resoluted along the line OA and OB creates angles and respectively.
+From point […]

 Explore MoreVector addition and subtraction problems can be solved by triangle and parallelogram law.
 Triangle law of vector addition: Statement: If two vectors are represented both in magnitude and direction by two sides of a triangle taken in the same order, then the resultant of these vectors is represented both in magnitude and direction by the […]